 Donghoon Shin

 I am a Ph.D. student in Human Centered Design & Engineering at the University of Washington, advised by Profs.
 Gary Hsieh and Lucy Lu Wang.
-I am also a student researcher at
+I am also a research intern at

 My research lies at the intersection of HCI and AI, where I develop systems that streamline access and consumption of complex documents (e.g., scholarly papers) to support real-world practices (e.g., design).
 To achieve this, I draw on techniques from document understanding, UI understanding, and conversational agents

 I received my B.S. in Electrical & Computer Engineering and B.A. in Information Science at Seoul National University, where I was supported by the Presidential Science Scholarship.
-Previously, I was a research intern at Adobe Research and Naver AI, and a software engineer at Elecle
+Previously, I was a research intern at Google Research, Adobe Research, and Naver AI, and a software engineer at Elecle

 Recent projects